Thank you to 52532 for pointing me toward Naoto and Karla for telling me about Gwyndolin.

 Kainé from the Nier (2010) was the original source of many arguments for me, even before I started transitioning and before I started identifying as transgender despite already being a crossdresser.
 Kainé is a female hermaphrodite (that’s the developer’s words not me).
 What frustrates me about Kainé is the number of fans who like to call her a guy.
 She isn’t featured in articles anymore so I don’t have to get into arguments anymore, which is a good thing.
 I don’t think the word hermaphrodite is typically used to describe humans anymore.
 I, also, am not entirely certain what the developer means by hermaphrodite, specifically, nor will I spend too much time worrying about it.
 Kainé has just appeared in her one game which has 2 versions.

 Continuing their streak of handling transgender characters poorly Atlas brings us Erica in 2011 for Catherine on both 360 and PS3.
 Erica works at the Stray Sheep as a waitress.
 She is a friendly, attractive red head who also happens to be transgender(or transsexual, I don’t think It has been explicitly said).
 I think that the worst thing the game does is give Erica nightmares which only male characters get.
 But making that slightly worse, the character Vincent makes several references to her not being a woman.
 Another character describes sex with Erica as “weird”.
-I think Erica is a great character, unfortunately still not handled as well as trans characters should be.
+And she is surrounded by generally transphobic characters.
+I think Erica is could be a great character, unfortunately still not handled as well as trans characters should be.

 Dark Sun Gwyndolin is a boss in Dark Souls (2011).
 A boss who has a disappointing amount of information on the internet so I am going to quote another blogger named Karla: